 This graph examines the channels used by consumers for researching and purchasing different financial products.
 I find it interesting and informative because of the stark differences in research channels, based on which product is being examined.

 Mortgages are the one product that will motivate customers to call a bank.
 Again, it might be due to the fact that people generally only need one.
-They are more willing to visit a branch or talk to a real person due to the massive extent in which a mortgage will affect their life.
+They are more willing to visit a branch or talk to a real person because a mortgage will radically affect their life.
 A person is more likely to make personal contact with a financial institution when the solution they are looking for will dramatically change their life.

 2. Benefits of Personalized Experiences